meteorhacks/meteorhacks.github.io/_posts/2013-07-23-making-meteor-500-faster-with-smart-collections.md

 ### For MongoDB (CPU)
 ![Mongo App Performance - Smart Collections vs Collections](http://i.imgur.com/eiDY7QT.png)

-> These graphs generated using Excel and all the source files and logs related to these can be [downloaded here](https://dl.dropboxusercontent.com/u/6826117/smart-collections-vs-collections.zip).
+> These graphs were generated using Excel and all the source files and logs related to these can be [downloaded here](https://dl.dropboxusercontent.com/u/6826117/smart-collections-vs-collections.zip).

 ## What about the RAM?
 RAM usage can be negligible for this test.
 In both cases they were the same.(~200 MB) Since our data set is small, it is hard to see a difference.